AdamSpannbauer/minimal_sklearn_model_deploy/README.md

 Lists out the requirements for your project (package names and versions).
 [This is a good resource](https://note.nkmk.me/en/python-pip-install-requirements/) for more.

 Note, your project doesn't need to be a deployed model for this file to be useful.
 Whenever starting a new project, I like to have this item on my getting started TODO list.
+See another `requirements.txt` example in this [`minimal_python_package`](https://github.com/AdamSpannbauer/minimal_python_package) repo.

 ### Data files